Keep reading to know how to change out your EZ go golf cart wheels and tyres.

 Begin by releasing the air from the tyre with a valve tool.
-You are going to remove the valve from the tyre.
+You are going to remove the valve from the casing.

 You need to break the bead.
 The bead refers to the edge of the tyre.
 When the tyre has the right amount of air pressure, the bead stays in the groove of the rim.

 Place one iron on the lip of the wheel.
-Place the other iron on the lip of the tire.
+Place the other iron on the lip of the tyre.

 The two irons should be a couple of inches away from each other.
-Pull the tire away from the rim so the tyre edge goes over the rim.
+Pull the tyre away from the rim, so the tyre edge goes over the rim.

 Work your way around the tyre lifting the tire’s lip over the edge of the rim.
 Repeat the process on the other side.